itsMarydan/UX-UI-FINAL-PROJECT/interviews/qa_carl.md

 ##### Questions

 Ansley ----
-1. What is the your frequently used feature of the portal
+1. What is the your frequently used feature of the portal?
+A: "Setup- Personal information, tax info, contract signing for this semester."
-2. What do you find most difficult to find
+2. What do you find most difficult to find A: "Everything.
+Had to go back to email to find my contract to sign for the semester because portal was not intuitive.
+Don't think I can find much information intuitivley.
+Have not found a good use case for Murphy unless needed."
-3. What is the first thing you look at when you navigate to murphy
+3. What is the first thing you look at when you navigate to murphy A: "Faculty services, entering grades, planning for semester, class list.
+Perfer Canvas."
-4. How do you apply for vacation through murphy  -- usability
+4. How do you apply for vacation through murphy  -- usability A: "Employee main menu->Vaction/sick time."
+Carl isn't able to do this one.
-5. How do you find your tax documents on murphy --- usability
+5. How do you find your tax documents on murphy --- usability A: Uses search bar, searches "tax".
+Not able to find tax information under "Financial Information" tab.

 Alfi ----